JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 SARIMA and STL-ARIMA had similar performance with SARIMA having a slightly lower value for most metrics.
 STL-ARIMA had the lower values for ME and MPE though.

-The ARIMAX model (labeled ARIMAX_model2) with the forecasted energy generation variable in its xreg, performed similarly to ARIMAX with the actual values for energy generation in its xreg.
+The SARIMAX model (labeled SARIMAX_model2) with the forecasted energy generation variable in its xreg, performed similarly to SARIMAX with the actual values for energy generation in its xreg.
 There is an average difference of 0.05 between the performances.
 This tells me that the use of an estimated Energy_generation variable does not harm model performance significantly.

 All models have ACF1 values of 0.65 or larger indicating a strong positive autocorrelation at lag 1, this suggests that every model fitted has not yet captured all autocorrelation in the time series.
 Ideally, residuals should resemble white noise (where ACF1 approximately equals 0).
 During model refinement I will try adding more AR and MA terms to try and capture this autocorrelation.
 I will also reassess the differencing order to see if the series needs further transformation.